ishankbansal/samvaad/README.md

 - `npm install`
 - `npm start`

-Build a realtime chat application with user authentication using Firebase SDK Authentication.
+Built a realtime chat application with user authentication using Firebase SDK Authentication.
 To begin chating, user can either search for other registered users or select from contact list.

-You can find the link of samवाद [here](https://ishank-chatapp.netlify.app/login).

 ## Demo Video :
 <br>